mswr1995/cv-evaluation-engine/README.md

 - **Skill & Experience Detection**: Extracts skills, experience, education, and provides detailed feedback.
 - **REST API**: Simple endpoints for file upload and evaluation.
 - **Dockerized**: Easy to run locally or in production with Docker Compose.
+- **Comprehensive Tests**: Unit and integration tests for all major features.
+- **Software Engineering Best Practices**: Type safety, linting, formatting, modular design, and CI-ready structure.

+---

+## Included Example Resumes

+The `data/` folder contains three real sample resumes (PDF and DOCX) for testing and demonstration.
+You can use these files to try out the API and see real LLM-powered analysis results.

 ---